1stage/Aquarius-MX/src/rom/v2-0/README.md

      - File on USB drive must be in CAQ format.
 The internal filename is ignored.
  - RUN "*filename*"
    - Action: Loads program named *filename* into memory and runs it.
-     - If executed from within another BASIC program, the original program is cleared (same as NEW command) and the new program is loaded and excuted in it's place.
+     - If executed from within another BASIC program, the original program is cleared (same as NEW command) and the new program is loaded and executed in its place.
      - Wildcards and paths cannot be used.
 ### EXAMPLES:
 ` RUN "RUN-ME" `